DestinationsAsia14 Days Travel from North to Central Vietnam and Where to Go

 – Day 7, 16 Oct:

 We were invited to join a wedding in the village.
 That was a very lucky opportunity to enjoy and learn more about the culture of the Red Dao as it’s quite rare to see a wedding there.
-The celebration of the wedding had so many steps following the tradition of Red Dao people.
-It was so interested for me to see the wedding and the foods were delicious.
+The celebration of the wedding had so many steps following the tradition of the Red Dao people.
+It was so interesting for me to see the wedding and the foods were delicious.

 – Day 8, 17 Oct: